RuKira/SPT-Gunsmith-Tweaks/README.md

 This feature mainly exist for my friends and I, so there's a config to straight up disable this feature.

-If "Enabled" is disabled this is also disabled.
+If defaultRewards is disabled this is also disabled.

 Enabled by default.

 ## Planned Features

-Mod Overhaul, Mod.ts getting kinda big - Will implement later.

 Updated descriptions for Mechanic Gunsmith Quest to fit my new system.